firebolt-db/godocs/docs/Guides/managing-your-organization/managing-accounts.md

 3. Choose **Create**.

-Then you will see your new account on the Accounts page.
-A user with the accountAdmin role is created for the user who created the account and linked to their login (to allow that end user access to the account).
+Then you will see your new account on the **Accounts management** page.

 {: .note}
 There can be up to twenty accounts per organization.
 If you need to create more, please contact the Firebolt support team.